TheLaughingDuck/advRlab3package/README.md

 * Run `devtools::install_github("TheLaughingDuck/advRlab3package")`.

 * This package should now be installed on your machine.
 Try running `?advRlab3package`, `?dijkstra` and `?euclidean`.

-See [Github Docs](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for help with formatting this type of document.

 ## Instructions for testing-driving this package